Masters in Counseling Psychology: Career, Skills, Scope, Options, Outlook

 Is a Master's degree in Counseling Psychology the same as a Master's degree in Clinical Psychology?

-No, a Master's degree in Counseling Psychology is different from a Master's degree in Clinical Psychology.
-A Master's degree in Counseling Psychology is a professional degree that prepares students to work as mental health counselors and therapists, while a Master's degree in Clinical Psychology is a research-oriented degree that prepares students for careers in research or further education in a doctoral program.
+No, a Master's degree in Counseling Psychology differs from a Master's degree in Clinical Psychology.
+A Master's degree in Counseling Psychology is a professional degree that prepares students to work as mental health counselors and therapists.
+In contrast, a Master's degree in Clinical Psychology is a research-oriented degree that prepares students for careers in research or further education in a doctoral program.

 Similar: